 Best food experience: Finally drinking water after Ben and I got lost in Moab on our mountain bikes going down miles of treacherous trails.
 We ended up riding 35+ miles.
 I went into hypothermia and I had to leave Ben under a tree to go get help.
 Found out, we were only 1 mile from our car.
 Second place would be eating in Garmisch-Partenkirchen, Germany.
 There is a little cafe down a cobble stone street and in the evening, you will see many older women all dressed up, eating alone, because their husbands died in WWII.
 They have the BEST goulash.
 It’s rich and hearty and with some red wine, it’s the kind of meal you remember forever!

 Ben is actually a miner.
 We aren’t talking about panning for gold, but a real-life GOLD miner.
 Ben and Perry met in the sauna at the gym (it’s a long, steamy story).
 She interrupted him as he was talking to an older man saying, “You mean there’s gold in them there hills?”
 The rest was history.
 You’ve seen the show Modern Marvels?
 The trucks with the engines the size of a building?
 Ben’s been a heavy equipment mechanic for 10+ years.
 He knows how to lead people and fix stuff…like everything.
-He’s our head of operations and while Perry can design packaging lines, Ben can fix whatever breaks and that’s the main reason she married him.
+He’s our head of warehouse and while Perry can design packaging lines, Ben can fix whatever breaks and that’s the main reason she married him.
 We think he’s so funny, we decided to post his resume (word for word).

 I’ve been working in CC & V maintenance for over 9 years accumulating different job roles.
 My accumulation of job titles and the experience obtained from each job provides more than adequate experience to fill the requirements of heavy equipment technician.
 My expertise is in electrical troubleshooting and repair.
 I have excellent organizational skills and excel in problem solving.
 I am self motivated enough to work very well on my own and enjoy working towards goals and meeting deadlines.